 Please also refer to our general air travel page for information on aviation safety and security.

 When you are in Italy be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research local laws before travelling, especially for an extended stay.

-Binge drinking, organised pub crawls and associated civil disorder are on the rise in large Italian cities.
+Binge drinking, organised pub crawls and associated civil disorder can be a problem in large Italian cities.
 In an attempt to crack down on these activities, some municipalities have banned drinking in public places.
 Australians have been arrested for disturbing the peace under these new laws.
 You should know your limits when consuming alcohol and drink responsibly.

 Penalties for drug offences are severe and convicted offenders can receive long jail sentences.
 See our Drugs page.